aranair/aranair.github.io/source/posts/2017-08-20-golang-telegram-bot-migrations-cronjobs-and-refactors.html.markdown

   migrations/
 ```

-### Cron
+### Cron / Scheduled Task

-So, I needed a cron that would run perpetually and schedules a task every 5 minutes.
+I needed a cron that would run perpetually and schedules a task every 5 minutes.

 I feel that this cron job and my webapp should be in somewhat separated.
 While they are somewhat
 related in terms of configs, commands and databases,I felt that they have two rather different